amiaopensource/cable-bible/README.md

 The S/PDIF protocol can also be found in consumer audio installations with two-contact RCA connectors over unbalanced coax cables.
 Such S/PDIF connectors are usually color-coded orange to differentiate them from analog audio and video cables that employ RCA.

 #### MIDI ####
 Short for Musical Instrument Digital Interface, a standard usually used for connecting a wide variety of musical instruments and/or computers to each other.
-MIDI links allow for the transmission of up to 16 channels of digital audio at a time (although only in one direction, so separate cables are required for input/output).
-Because it is most commonly used with instruments, MIDI is usually employed fairly exclusively in production/recording envrionments.
+MIDI links allow for the transmission of up to 16 channels of information at a time (although only in one direction, so separate cables are required for input/output).
+Technically speaking, MIDI does not actually carry digital audio - it carries event information that specifies control parameters such as pitch, notation, volume, vibrato, clock signals and other metadata to synchronize audio/musical devices with each other.
+MIDI is usually employed fairly exclusively in production/recording envrionments.
+**Introduced:** 1983
+**Max speed:** 31.25 kb/s
+**Wiring, Connectors and Ports:**

 ##### Balanced ######
 _DIN 5-pin_